amitnteny/project-parkingservice/README.md

 2. a.
 URI: "/parking-service/booking/park"

    b.
-Descrption: API to be invoked to park a vehicle
+Description: API to be invoked to park a vehicle

    c.
 Request Body: